hbldh/pymetawear/README.rst

 Python package for connecting to and using `MbientLab's MetaWear <https://mbientlab.com/>`_ boards.

-PyMetawear was previously a wrapper around the `MetaWear C++ API <https://github.com/mbientlab/Metawear-CppAPI>`_, providing a more Pythonic interface.
+PyMetaWear was previously a wrapper around the `MetaWear C++ API <https://github.com/mbientlab/Metawear-CppAPI>`_, providing a more Pythonic interface.
 In version 0.9.0 it instead becomes a wrapper around `MetaWear's official Python SDK <https://github.com/mbientlab/MetaWear-SDK-Python>`_,